Airbnb Metrics Every Host Should Track

 RevPAR is short for revenue per available room.
 It’s one of the most popular metrics in the hospitality industry, providing a more holistic view of a rental property’s performance.
 You can calculate RevPAR by multiplying your average daily rate by your occupancy rate.

 RevPAR will help you compare the performance of your business to that of your competitors.
-Tracking this metric is also useful if you manage multiple Airbnb listings and want to see how your different rental properties stack up against one another.
+Tracking this metric is also helpful if you manage multiple Airbnb listings and want to compare how your different rental properties perform against one another.

 Net operating income